momutuku/AskIt/ReadMe.md

 ![Inquiry Submission Form](frontend/screenshots/submision.png)

 ##### All Inquiries view
 This is a table that shows all the inquiries submitted to the system.
-To access this endpoint requires a user to be authenticated.
+To access this endpoint requires a user to be authenticated with a bearer token this is obtained after a login/registration.

   On the web frontend this is accessible through http://localhost:4200/inquiries.
 On submission it sends a POST request to http://127.0.0.1:8000/api/inquries